EndlessFractal/Threat-Intel-Feed/README.md

 # EndlessFractal's Threat Intel Feed

-Retrieves a list of domain names from various sources and filters them to create a consolidated list of unique domains.
-The filtered list is then saved to a file called `hosts.txt`.
+This automated feed retrieves a list of feeds from various sources, consolidates them and saves to a file called `feed.xml`.

 ## Description